Troubleshooting Incoming SAML SSO

 Error

-The User receives an error advising SAML request is not valid/must be present.
+The User receives an error advising SAML Request is not valid/must be present.

 "The request is not a valid SAML 2.0 protocol" OR "SAMLRequest or SAMLResponse must be present as query string parameters in the HTTP request for SAML Redirect binding" message.